-The rooftop of the hotel, whose restaurant specializes in traditional Romanian cuisine, offers the same beautiful view while you dine.
+The hotel’s rooftop, whose restaurant specializes in traditional Romanian cuisine, offers the same beautiful view while you dine.
 And if you must feel active on your vacation, you can also use the hotel’s gym and indoor pool, relax in the sauna and jacuzzi, or dine in one of the other nearby local restaurants.

 JW Marriott Bucharest Grand Hotel

 With 402 rooms, several restaurants, a swimming pool, a spa, a casino, and a shopping center with several exclusive shops, staying at JW Marriott Bucharest is almost like checking into paradise.

-With its close proximity to the parliament buildings, there are bounds of conferences that are scheduled here every month.
+With its close proximity to the parliament buildings, there are bounds of conferences scheduled every month.
 Not to mention, it is just a short walk from the historic center and cultural area, so taxis (which are everywhere and cheap in Bucharest) are highly recommended.

 Orhideea Residence and Spa

-The Orhideea Residence & Spa, with 80 rooms and suites and an ecological wellness center, is the ideal place for those looking for a real homely feel in Bucharest.
+The Orhideea Residence & Spa, with 80 rooms and suites and an ecological wellness center, is ideal for those looking for a real homely feel in Bucharest.

 All rooms have one or two beds and a fully equipped kitchen with a living room.
 Some also have their own balcony.
-Another attraction we already mentioned is the wellness center, where you can relax in the sauna, Turkish bath, jacuzzi, or the indoor pool for an additional fee.
+Another attraction we already mentioned is the wellness center, where you can relax in the sauna, Turkish bath, jacuzzi, or indoor pool for an additional fee.
 It is so worth the well-earned break – even if you are on vacation already!
 Bucharest requires a lot of walking.

 Various massages and beauty treatments are also available, and all guests at the hotel receive a complimentary 10% discount on the treatments they book.
 Sign me up!